 Then there’s today’s Old Delhi – a densely populated section of Delhi that was enclosed by a wall until the British knocked the wall down.
 Reality Tours offer an Old Delhi Tour and having done the Dharavi Tour in Mumbai I was keen to join them again in Delhi.
 It was nuts!
 A quick ride on the metro to land in Chandni Chowk station.
 From there we had a ride in an electric Tuk Tuk (!) to the spice markets.
 These guys sell everything wholesale – dried fruit, cinnamon bark, turmeric roots.

 Before it got dark we went to the roof top of the chilli markets to look down on the hustle and bustle.
 We were warned about the chilli markets by Sagar our guide.
-He called it the sneezing market, but it would be more accurate to call it the convulsive coughing until you vomit markets.
-The chilli vapour engaged with the back of my throat and I exited, scarf over mouth to try to stop the fumes.
+He called it the sneezing market, but it would be more accurate to call it the ‘convulsive coughing until you throw up’ markets.
+The chilli vapour got stuck in the back of my throat and I exited, scarf over mouth to try to stop the fumes.

 Next stop on the tour was the Sikh Temple Gurdwara Sis Ganj Sahib.
-Quiz question – what are the four religions that started in India.
+Quiz question – what are the four religions that have their origins in India.
 Give up?
 Hindu, Bhuddism, Sikh and Jain.
 I’m not 100 percent clear on the theology.
-For the Sikhs there are gurus, one of whom had his head chopped off by the Mughal Emperor of the time because he refused to convert to Islam.
+For the Sikhs there are gurus, one of whom was beheaded by the Mughal Emperor of the time because he refused to convert to Islam.
 But the impressive thing and one of the reasons for the visit is that the temple feeds anyone who asks for food, and not only that but the food is all prepared by volunteers.
 Anyone can eat and anyone can volunteer.

 Finally we went to the wedding market.
 Gold and shiny things.
 The number of guests at Indian weddings can be mind boggling.
 We looked at ‘party favour’ bags with embroidery and jewels, that can only be supplied by the 100s.
 There were ribbons, lace, buttons, and colour, and I wanted to buy, buy, buy.
 And perhaps make some Christmas decorations or table runners that I’d only use once in a while, but treasure.